 The questions in the Sustainable Pittsburgh Workplace program will indicate when documentation is required to support an organization’s responses.
 Program participants can type or upload the required documentation directly into the custom online portal.
 Sustainable Pittsburgh staff review this documentation along with an organization’s submitted responses and will provide feedback as needed before awarding designations.
-All information provided through the Sustainable Pittsburgh Workplace program is kept strictly confidential; see this link for more information about confidentiality.

 What is the time period about which I can report when answering questions in the Sustainable Pittsburgh Workplace program?

 When answering questions in the Sustainable Pittsburgh Workplace program, participants may report on any policies, actions, impacts, etc. that date from within the past five years.
 There are some exceptions to this throughout the program (e.g., when reporting on large capital investments, supplying a base year for energy use measurement, etc.).
 These exceptions are clearly indicated on specific questions within the program.